The Complete Guide to Understanding Video Aspect Ratios

 what is video aspect ratio

-The video aspect ratio is the video width in proportion to the height of tv screen.
+The video aspect ratio is the video width in proportion to the height of the TV screen.
 This ratio describes how wide your video is.

 The video aspect ratio indicates the orientation of a video by providing the ratio of width to height as measured in pixels.